nmccloskey/DIAAD/README.md

 ## Installation

-We recommend installing DIAAD into a dedicated virtual environment using Anaconda:
+A dedicated virtual environment using Anaconda is recommended:

 ### 1. Create and activate your environment: